rbmannchued/libopencm3-examples/README.md

 # Libopencm3 stm32 examples

-These are examples that I used to learn basic stm32 and libopencm3 programming.
+These are examples I used to learn basic stm32 and libopencm3 programming.
 The code is not the best but works.

 # Usage